Federated Transfer Learning with Differential Privacy: Technical Details of Section

 where we use $d^2\sigma^2 \gtrsim 1$ in the choice of $T$ and the conditions on $\delta$ in the last inequality.
-As the Bayes risk always lower bounds the max risk, the proof is complete. \end{proof}
+As the Bayes risk always lower bounds the supremum risk, the proof is concluded. \end{proof}